cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 Many of the files in the repository can be linted or formatted to maintain a standard of quality.
 Additionally, secret leaks are watched via [gitleaks](https://github.com/zricethezav/gitleaks#pre-commit) and [git-secrets](https://github.com/awslabs/git-secrets).

 1. When working with the repository for the first time, you must install `pre-commit`.
 For more information, refer to [pre-commit installation](https://pre-commit.com/#installation).
-2. If the automated checks fail when you create a pull request, run `pre-commit run --all-files`.
+2. Run `pre-commit run --all-files`.
+Run this command again if the automated checks fail when you create a pull request.

 ## Blueprint Terraform CI pipeline